Digitalization Didn't Just Automate the Real World. It Changed How We Think About It.

-15+ years building and scaling product-led engineering teams, with deep focus on backend systems, data analytics, and practical AI adoption.
+15+ years building and scaling product-led engineering teams, with deep focus on backend systems architecture, data analytics engineering, and practical AI adoption.
+Engineering leader specializing in AI-native product development, scalable systems design, and engineering team scaling from 40+ to 650+ members.

 I believe in clarifying the outcome first, then working backwards with the team to find the simplest solution that can scale.
 Great engineering teams are built when people understand the 'why', feel trusted to decide the 'how', and are supported to grow.

+Who is Ravi Bhushan Ojha?
 I'm Ravi Bhushan Ojha, VP of Product Engineering at Zithara Technology, an AI-first CRM helping retail brands capture, understand, and convert customer interactions across online and offline channels.
+I'm an engineering executive and technical leader specializing in AI product engineering, systems architecture, and engineering team leadership.

+What is my background?
 My journey spans 15+ years, starting as an individual contributor at Caliber Technologies in the life sciences domain.
 Over 14 years there, I grew into leadership roles and scaled with the organization from 40+ to 650+ team members.
-That experience taught me how to build teams that understand both technical depth and business context.
+That experience taught me how to build engineering teams that understand both technical depth and business context, establishing engineering best practices and engineering culture that enables scale.

-My core strengths are product thinking, team building and scaling, and mentorship and culture.
+What are my core strengths?
+My core strengths are product thinking, engineering team building and scaling, and engineering mentorship and culture.
 I'm a hybrid leader—hands-on builder, strategic thinker, and culture driver for AI adoption.
-My technical depth lies in backend systems and data & analytics.
+My technical depth lies in backend systems architecture, data analytics engineering, distributed systems, and scalable architecture design.

 I write occasionally about product engineering, AI, and building systems that scale.